ZIYAD-MOHAMID/Dashboard-Html-Css/README.md

 # Dashboard-Html-Css
+Project description
-Project description A dashboard The goal of the site was to Create a multi-page website using only html Beautiful and flexible.
+A dashboard The goal of the site was to Create a multi-page website using only html Beautiful and flexible.
 I am really proud of the project!

+In cooperation with my teacher, Osama Al-Zero